 Amorphophallus konjac 'Nightstick' is an easy-growing tropical aroid with a beautiful, umbrella-like leaf growing from a dark purple petiole that emerges green and fades to nearly black.
-Members of the genus are also known as Corpse Flowers due to their mammoth carrion-scented inflorescence.
 In its native environment, this plant has adapted to a period of seasonal dryness.
 Much like garden bulbs that go dormant with the cold, Amorphophallus konjac goes dormant each year during winter, with all of its energy stored in its tuber until the spring rains return it to life.

 How to Grow

 • Plant bulb 1-2" deep in a 4" pot with a drainage hole using well-draining soil.
-The pinkish "eye" of the bulb (wide, flat side) should be pointing up.
+The pinkish "eye" of the bulb (the growth point) should be pointing up.

-• Stop watering when the foliage starts to die back in the fall, and keep the bulb completely dry through the winter.
+• Stop watering completely when the foliage starts to die back in late fall.
+Let the soil dry, trim off the dead leaf, and keep the pot dry until spring.
 Each year, the plant will come back bigger and taller!

 What to Expect

-You'll get one (1) Amorphophallus konjac 'Nightstick' bulb that is ready to plant!
-Each bulb is about 3/4", and is packed in peat moss to protect the new growth.
+You'll get one (1) Amorphophallus konjac 'Nightstick' corm that is ready to grow!
+Each bulb is about 1/2" wide.
 Includes detailed care instructions.